malachi-iot/estdlib/docs/feature-flags.md

 Enables non-standard behavior to reduce size of tuples when empty (0-byte) size elements are used.
 Defaults to true.  'get' will end up returning a temporary in this case

+## FEATURE_ESTD_STD_ALGORITHM_ALIAS

+Normally estd aliases out some of the <algorithm> functions in hopes that your particular platform has a nice optimized version.
+This can be disabled by setting FEATURE_ESTD_STD_ALGORITHM_ALIAS to 0

 ## FEATURE_ESTD_STREAMBUF_TRAITS